-International organisations (IOs) are very often funded by private companies or private foundations.
+International organizations (IOs) are very often funded by private companies or private foundations.
 Does this lead to a perilous partnership that endangers the idealistic goals of IOs or does it mainly help IOs in securing their global progress?

 IOs Being Funded by the Private Sector